-Colorado Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Colorado Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Colorado Springs is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Colorado Springs who work in office and administrative support (13.82%), management occupations (10.98%), and sales jobs (10.97%).

 Also of interest is that Colorado Springs has more people living here who work in computers and math than 95% of the places in the US.

 Of the large cities in America, Colorado Springs is one of the most car-oriented.
 This is reflected in the urban landscape, which features highways, wide streets, parking lots, and shopping centers of all sizes.
 It is also reflected in the statistics: 0.84% of people in Colorado Springs drive to work in their own car everyday, most often alone.
 So, if you're going to live in Colorado Springs, you'll need to learn to love driving.
 Alternative forms of transportation aren't very widely used or supported.

 The education level of Colorado Springs citizens is very high relative to the national average among all cities (21.84%): 37.18% of adults in Colorado Springs have a bachelor's degree or even advanced degree.

 The per capita income in Colorado Springs in 2010 was $29,704, which is upper middle income relative to Colorado and the nation.
 This equates to an annual income of $118,816 for a family of four.
 However, Colorado Springs contains both very wealthy and poor people as well.